 The Officer will also work with other members of ISI team to assist in furthering ISI’s mission, supporting development goals, and providing insight and recommendations to assist with the strategic direction of the CN.

 This is a full-time position based at ISI’s F.M.
-Kirby Campus in Wilmington, DE, or in the Washington, DC, area.
-Competitive salary commensurate with experience, plus benefits.
+Kirby Campus in Wilmington, DE.
+Candidates seeking to work remotely from Washington, DC, or Philadelphia, PA, may also be considered.

 About the Intercollegiate Studies Institute